taherimo/kludo/README.md

 *  --diffparamx (Diffusion parameter X)
 *  --diffparamy (Diffusion parameter Y)

-Three of the arguments are mandatory: -pdb, -chainid and -dssppath.
-If you don't pass values to the rest of arguments, default values are utilized.
-Values of the arguments -diffparamx and -diffparamy should be passed simultaneously.
-These are coefficient (x) and exponent (y) of node count (n), respectively, which determine the diffusion parameter, t, for each kernel (t=xn^y).
-Default values of the arguments -diffparamx and -diffparam depend on the kernel type and clustering algorithm.
+Three of the arguments are mandatory: --pdb, --chainid and --dssppath.
+If you don't pass values to the rest of arguments, default values are used.
+Values of the arguments --diffparamx and --diffparamy should be passed simultaneously.
+These are coefficient (x) and exponent (y) of the node count (n), respectively, which determine the diffusion parameter, t, for each kernel (t=xn^y).
+Default values of the arguments --diffparamx and --diffparam depend on the kernel type and clustering algorithm.

-Also users can choose the Kernel type from the following options:
+Fore the argument --kernel users can choose one of the following options:
+* markov-diff (Markov Diffusion Kernel, default)
 * lap-exp-diff (Laplacian Exponential Diffusion Kernel)
-* markov-diff (Markov Diffusion Kernel)
 * reg-lap-diff (Regularized Laplacian Diffusion Kernel)
 * markov-exp-diff (Markov Exponential Diffusion Kernel)

+Also for the argument --clustering there are following options:
+* spectral (default)
+* kernel-kmeans

 Assume we have downloaded the file [1cid.pdb](https://files.rcsb.org/download/1CID.pdb) to the path ~/1cid.pdb and DSSP program is installed in the path /usr/bin/dssp.
 The following example shows how to run KluDo: